-At the Centre for Enzyme Innovation, we're researching solutions to some of the most pressing global environmental problems.
+At the Centre for Enzyme Innovation, we are working to solve one of the most pressing environmental issues facing our planet.

-Learning from the natural world, we are working to deliver transformative enzyme-enabled solutions for the circular recycling of plastics.
+Learning from the natural world, we are delivering transformative enzyme-enabled solutions for the circular recycling of plastics.

-Following a £5.8 million award from the Research England Expanding Excellence Fund in 2019, and a £1m award from the Solent Local Enterprise Partnership in 2020 through the HM Government Getting Building Fund, we're creating new state-of-the-art facilities and recruiting specialist researchers from across the world to join our team.
+Following a £5.8 million award from the Research England Expanding Excellence Fund in 2019, and a £1m award from the Solent Local Enterprise Partnership in 2020 through the HM Government Getting Building Fund, we have created state-of-the-art facilities and built a team of specialist multidiscipline researchers to deliver world-class research and innovation.

 We currently have 30 scientists covering a wide range of disciplines including microbiology, molecular biophysics, biochemistry, enzyme engineering and synthetic biology, biotechnology, and more recently, polymer chemistry.

 Hosted in our new custom laboratories, we have the expertise and facilities required to help tackle the challenge of plastic pollution and develop enzyme-based low energy, low carbon, biorecycling solutions.

 Our research sits at the interface between enzymes and polymers with a focus on both pure and applied research in biocatalysis.

 We are expanding our research and innovation activities to address the diverse range of plastics, including mixed waste streams and composites, materials that are often incinerated or end up in landfill and leak to the environment.